Road Traffic Accidents involving Hit and Run Drivers

 If you are unfortunate enough to be involved in a road traffic accident, which was not your fault, regardless of whether the responsible party provides you with their details you may be entitled to make a personal injury compensation claim.
 The way in which your claim is handled may be different than normal however.

 Untraced drivers can be involved in accidents with other drivers, passengers, cyclists, motorcyclists or pedestrians.

 For more information about how we may be able to help you if you have been injured as a result of a hit and run accident, contact us.

 How would my Hit and Run claim be dealt with?

 Who would pay my Hit and Run Compensation Claim?

-If the Police manage to trace the driver responsible for your accident and they have a valid insurance policy in force then Thompsons Solicitors can make your personal injury compensation claim as normal to the insurance company.
+If the Police manage to trace the driver responsible for your accident and they have a valid insurance policy in force then Thompsons Solicitors can make your road traffic accident claim as normal to the insurance company.

 If the Police manage to trace the driver responsible for your injury and they do not have a valid insurance policy in force, Thompsons Solicitors might be able to help you make a claim via the MIB through the Uninsured Driver Scheme.

 If the Police do not manage to trace the driver responsible for your accident at all then your only option may be to approach the MIB directly to see if they can help you.
 In cases of untraced drivers, Thompsons Solicitors can only help Trade Union members or their families via their union scheme.